Wrapped CTC (WCTC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped CTC Historical Price

-According to the latest data gathered on Wrapped CTC live price page, the current price of Wrapped CTC is 0.208224USD.
-The circulating supply of Wrapped CTC(WCTC) is 3.88M WCTC , giving it a market capitalization of $808.03K.
+According to the latest data gathered on Wrapped CTC live price page, the current price of Wrapped CTC is 0.209439USD.
+The circulating supply of Wrapped CTC(WCTC) is 3.88M WCTC , giving it a market capitalization of $812.33K.

 How Does Wrapped CTC (WCTC) Price Prediction Module Work?